AlexZasorin/stat-bot/README.md

 ## msgcount
 This command counts messages sent by a user in the server or a channel.

-You can specify a user by @ mentioning them.
-Similarly, you can specify a channel by using a # channel mention.
+You can specify a user by ID, @ mention, name#discrim, or just name.
+Names with spaces must be in quotes.
+Similarly, you can specify a channel by using an ID, # mention, or name.
 If unspecified, the bot will assume the command user as the target and the entire server as the scope.

 ![](readme_images/Discord_rhuDaEEUaE.png)<!-- -->
 ## wordcloud